arunima1319/music-helper/README.md

 ### Commands

 These are some commands to update or create file.
 The new or updated file will play automatically after these commands are run.

+Note: You are free to manually edit the files if required.
+However, it will only play if the text it contains is a valid chord or melody string.

 1. confirm